protocol/launchpad/content/en/curriculum/pln/where-we-headed/index.md

 ---
-title: Where We are Headed
+title: Future of Protocol Labs
 description: Where are Are Headed with Web3
 draft: false
 menu: